AxiosDeminence/pomodoro-timer/specs/adrs/021821-ResetButtonPosition-group13.md

 ## Decision Outcome

 Chosen option: "[option 2]", because [Although it's not a frequently used button, it's still needed for better flexibility for users.
 Putting it right next to the stop button might confuse the users and since it's not a frequent used button, it doesn't have to be at the center right next to our timer, which should be less noticable but still there to provide an option.
-Putting it next to the setting should make sense].
+Putting it next to the setting should make more sense.
+It can also distinguish itself from start/stop by sitting in the corner].

 <!-- markdownlint-disable-file MD013 -->